 You can practice your paraphrase and/or summary skills with the exercises below.
 Draft a summary and/or paraphrase on one or more of the practice exercises.
-UHV students can schedule an appointment with an Academic Center tutor who can discuss paraphrase or summary with you.
+UHV students can schedule an appointment with an Student Success Center tutor who can discuss paraphrase or summary with you.
 You can also send in your paraphrase or summary to the online tutors if you include the passage(s) you’re working on.
 Whether scheduling a face-to-face or submitting for an online session, please note that the tutor will only be able to tutor two or three exercises with you at one time.

 Practice Exercise I: